-For travelers with disabilities, finding an accessible restroom facility is becoming much easier, particularly in the United States due to the requirements of the Americans with Disabilities Act.
-Many of us require assistance in the bathroom, which can pose difficulties if the person helping us is not of the same sex.
+For travelers with disabilities in the United States, finding an accessible bathroom facility has become much easier thanks to the Americans with Disabilities Act.
+While accessible stalls are required in gendered bathrooms, there is no requirement for private or family bathrooms.
+Many disabled people require assistance in the bathroom, which can pose difficulties if the person helping us is not of the same sex.

 A private, family restroom facility is the best accommodation to meet this need.
 Certainly, an unoccupied gender-specific bathroom can be used and the door locked, but in restaurants, department stores or tourist attractions it can be difficult to find them empty.
 Where can these types of restrooms be found?

-I recently received this e-mail from a WheelchairTravel.org reader, concerning the availability of accessible restrooms in the Atlanta, Georgia area:
+I recently received an e-mail from a WheelchairTravel.org reader, concerning the availability of accessible restrooms in the Atlanta, Georgia area:

 My husband is now confined to a wheelchair, but he still wants to go places with my help.
 To make this happen, I have to assist him in the bathroom – frequent restroom stops.
 Access to Family Public restrooms is critical as we move forward.